 Measurements were taken for forage quality, foliar nitrate-N, forage yield, rising plate meter (RPM), and foliar glucosinolate concentration every two weeks.
 Fall sampling ended when weather no longer permitted forage growth.
 Spring sampling began at forage green-up and continued until forages reached full maturity (seed-head appearance).
 Forage samples were sent to Dairy One Forage Analysis Laboratory (Ithaca, NY) for determination of crude protein, fiber fractions, and nitrate-N. Glucosinolate concentration of freeze-dried forages were determined through high performance liquid chromatography using an ultra aqueous C18 column (Restek Corp., Bellefonte, PA).
 A 4-unit continuous culture system designed to simulate ruminal digestion and outflow to the small intestine was used in a Latin-square design to evaluate ruminal fermentation and methane output for each forage treatment.
 Fermentors were operated for four, 10-day periods (7-day adjustment and 3-day sampling).
 Each fermentor was fed 75 g of dry matter per day (22.5 g brassica and 22.5 g orchardgrass) in four equal feedings.
 On days 8 – 10, effluent samples were collected for analysis of nutrient digestibility and methane output will be determined using a modification of methods described by Soder et al. (2012).

 In July 2018, 6, 1.25-acre paddocks were planted at the UNH Organic Dairy.
-Three pastures will be planted to annual ryegrass and three pastures will be planted to turnips.
+Three pastures were planted to annual ryegrass and three pastures planted to turnips.
 Turnips were chosen based on nutritive value and in vitro methane mitigation data from the forage plot study in Year 1.
 Approximately 45 days after planting, 20 multiparious lactating cows were blocked based on milk production and randomly assigned to one of two groups.
 Each group of 10 cows grazed a pure stand of brassica or annual ryegrass for approximately 12 hrs per day (after afternoon milking until morning milking).
 All cattle were turned out as one group into a perennial cool-season grass pasture during the day and baleage was offered at milking.
 Baleage and grass pasture was adjusted so that brassicas did not exceed 50% of the daily dry matter intake, in order to prevent possible adverse effects on milk, milk production, and cattle health.
 Pastures were rotated daily, so that each pasture was grazed once every three days.
 The length of the grazing season was dependent on forage growth, which was approximately 6 weeks long in 2018.
 Pasture intake was determined by feeding an indigestible marker.
 Animals had ad libitum access to water at all times.

 Body condition score and weight, forage yield and quality, foliar glucosinolate concentration were determined every 14 days.
 Forage samples were sent to Dairy One Forage Analysis Laboratory (Ithaca, NY) for determination of crude protein, fiber fractions, and nitrate-N. Glucosinolate concentration of freeze-dried forages were determined through high performance liquid chromatography using an ultra aqueous C18 column (Restek Corp., Bellefonte, PA; 6).
 Milk production was monitored twice daily and milk composition including fatty acid analysis was determined three times a week.
 Blood, urine, and fecal samples were collected every 14 days and analyzed for glucosinolate concentrations and pasture intake determination.
 Additionally, an economic analysis of costs and profits associated with grazing brassicas will be performed after the second year of data collection in 2019, where forage treatments will be repeated.
 After the second year of data collection is completed in 2019, forage characteristics, methane, glucosinolate concentration, animal performance, and economic data will be analyzed using Proc Mixed of SAS (Statistical Analysis Software, Carey, NC) using a Repeated Measures statement.
 Means separation will be determined using the LSMeans statement with α = 0.05.
 Additional regression analysis on the variation in methane output will be conducted and correlation coefficients for significant variables calculated using the Reg and Corr procedures of SAS.